-Brian Allen enters his 16th season as an assistant football coach at Washington University in St. Louis.
+Brian Allen enters his 17th season as an assistant football coach at Washington University in St. Louis.
 After spending five seasons as defensive coordinator, Allen took over the reins of the offensive line in 2012.

 Allen had no problem fitting in with the coaching staff at Washington University, having played his first three years of college ball for current Bears’ head coach Larry Kindbom at Kenyon College in Gambier, Ohio.
 Following his playing career, Allen returned to Kenyon and spent nine seasons as an assistant coach before coming to Washington University.
 Allen tutored the linebackers and also served as defensive coordinator.
 Prior to that, he spent one season as an assistant at Jonathan Alder High School in Plain City, Ohio.

 As a three-year starter and four-year letterman at Kenyon, Allen twice earned all-NCAC honors.
 He surrendered just one sack in 30 career starts and helped lead Kenyon to its first and only conference championship as a senior in 1989.
-After graduating from Kenyon in 1990 with a bachelor’s degree in history, Allen earned his master of arts & teaching degree from Tufts University in Boston in 1991.
+After graduating from Kenyon in 1990 with a bachelor’s degree in history, Allen earned his master of arts & teaching degree from Tufts University in 1991.

-He and his wife, Kimberly, have two children, Eveline (7) and Wilson (6).
+He and his wife, Kimberly, have two children, Eveline (8) and Wilson (7).